Combined Bachelor’s/Advanced Degree Opportunities

 DePaul offers a number of approved Combined Bachelor's/Master's degree programs.
 These programs allow undergraduate students to take courses in select graduate programs while completing their undergraduate program.
 These approved programs are offered in two formats.

-A. Combined programs open to students in specific undergraduate majors: Students in specific undergraduate majors may apply to the Combined Bachelor's/Master's degree program in a designated graduate program.
-You may view a list of eligible programs in the university catalog by narrowing your search results to include only combined degree programs.
-Information about admission to, and the requirements of, the Combined Bachelor’s/Master’s program is included in the University Catalog on the page for the undergraduate program.
+A. Combined programs open to students in specific undergraduate majors: Students in specific undergraduate majors may apply to the combined bachelor's/advanced degree program in a designated graduate program.
+See the current University Catalog's Degree Requirement page for the major for a list of eligible programs.
+Information about admission to, and the requirements of, the combined bachelor’s/advanced degree program is included in the University Catalog in the undergraduate major field section.

-B. Combined graduate programs available to students in all undergraduate majors: Students in any undergraduate major may apply to the Combined Bachelor's/Master's degree program in select graduate programs.
+B. Combined graduate programs available to students in all undergraduate majors: Students in any undergraduate major may apply to the combined bachelor's/advanced degree program in select graduate programs.
 To view these opportunities, see the current University Catalog’s Degree Requirement page under Graduate Programs.
-Information about admission to, and the requirements of, the Combined Bachelor’s/Master’s program is included in the University Catalog on the page for the combined degree program.
+Graduate Programs marked with a caret indicate the availability of a combined bachelor's/advanced degree program.
+Information about admission to, and the requirements of, the combined bachelor’s/advanced program is included in the University Catalog in the graduate program section.

 Admission

-Admission requirements and procedures for a Combined Bachelor’s/Master’s degree program vary among graduate programs.
+Admission requirements and procedures for a combined bachelor’s/advanced degree program vary among graduate programs.
 Students must apply and be officially admitted into a combined degree program to have courses apply toward both degrees and to be assessed the correct tuition.
 In addition, undergraduate students must maintain good standing as determined by the combined program in order to be officially admitted to the graduate program.

 Credit Limits

-In general, undergraduate students accepted into a Combined Bachelor’s/Master’s degree program may apply up to 12 graduate credit hours taken as part of their undergraduate degree to their graduate program.
+In general, undergraduate students accepted into a combined bachelor’s/advanced degree program may apply up to 12 graduate credit hours taken as part of their undergraduate degree to their graduate program.
 Exceptions to that limit are detailed in the degree requirement section of the University Catalog.

 Degree Conferral